gnh1201/welsonjs/README.md

 * :eyes: Qiita - Knowledge-base about WSH environment
 * :sunglasses: Redsky Software - PoC(Proof of Concept) of the CommonJS on WSH environment
 * :sunglasses: Inspired by a small-sized JavaScript payload demonstrated by a cybersecurity related group.
-* :sunglasses: Inspired by the use of Named Shared Memory in an inter-language IPC implementation devised by an unidentified developer.
+* :sunglasses: Inspired by the use of Named Shared Memory in a cross-runtime IPC implementation written by the unidentified developer.
 * :eyes: Fediverse
 * :eyes: [Hacker News](https://news.ycombinator.com/item?id=41316782)
 * :eyes: [WebToolsWeekly](https://webtoolsweekly.com/archives/issue-585/)